Homeownership is Possible!

 Let the knowledgeable, friendly lenders at National Exchange Bank & Trust help make building your dream home a real possibility.

-• Locally serviced loan partnering with local title companies for inspections and draw requests
+We offer locally serviced loan partnering with local title companies for inspections and draw requests.

 A standard 20% of the value of the project is preferred to be injected into the transaction.